williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 7 September 2024
+* "*You know who the best managers are?
+They're the great individual contributors, who never, ever want to be a manager, but decide they have to be a manager because no one else will do as good of a job as them.*" - Steve Jobs in a 1985 interview

 ## 5 September 2024
 * "*Is there such a thing as too little tech dept?...
 It goes by the name of "premature optimisation" and can slow down teams and companies at critical times.*" - Gergely Orosz